Image by Alan Light-cc

 - She will never embarrass her party.

-I suspect the Democrats believe Oprah really is the only way they can return to power and entrench the status quo — make it all go back to the way it was BTD (Before The Donald!) — with all of the “right” people in charge, Planned Parenthood secured, the Clintons finally put away.
+I suspect the Democrats believe Oprah really is the only way they can return to power and entrench the status quo — make it all go back to the way it was BTD (Before The Donald!) — with all of the “right” people in charge, their obsessive abortion-interests “secured”, the Clintons finally put away.
 With Oprah, the world will be their oyster, “with an R in every month”, so to speak.

-Of course, all of this could be nothing more than a magnificent trolling of the current Troller-in-Chief, meant to tease those twittering, short fingers into wild action, furthering the current dream of deposing him through use of the 25th Amendment.
+Of course, all of this could be nothing more than a magnificent trolling of the current Troller-in-Chief, meant to tease those itchy twitter fingers into wild action, furthering the current dream of deposing him through use of the 25th Amendment.

 Since he always rises to bait, can’t you just see it?
 “Oprah looks great.
 She looks very, very good.
 She should stay on Weight Watchers.”

 But I don’t think it’s a troll.
-I think Oprah is going to run, and if she does, be ready; she’ll likely win.
+I think Oprah is going to run, and if she does, be ready; she will have a better-than-excellent chance of winning.

 Hillary will just have to deal.